jzerbe/jzerbe.github.com/_posts/2016-02-13-fast-mediterranean-eggplant-wraps.md

 - Italian seasoning (oregano, marjoram, thyme, rosemary, sage) - I have a pre-blended tin from the store
 - _OPTIONAL_ two diced avocados - not Mediterranean, but I think it enhances the flavor

-###Process
+### Process
 1. Lay a single-depth bed of sliced eggplant in a large frypan.
 Some recipes suggest baking, but I always end up with chewy eggplant in that case.
 2. Drizzle a thumb-width line of olive oil over each eggplant round (which is very absorbent at this stage - be careful).
 3. Sprinkle Italian seasoning on each round.
-4. Cook on medium-high heat for 10-15 minutes until a fork can penetrate with relative ease.
+4. Cook on medium-high heat for 10-15 minutes, until a fork can penetrate with relative ease.
-5. Put about 3-4 rounds and cheese slices in each wrap and let wraps sit in pan until cheese is soft.
+5. Put about 3-4 rounds and cheese slices in each wrap, and let wraps sit in pan until cheese is soft.
 6. Add remaining stuffer ingredients.
 Serve immediately.